-With zero set-up costs, minimal barriers to entry, and no special skills needed, it's easy to see why people flock to paid online surveys to boost their bank accounts.
+With zero set-up costs, low barriers to entry, and no special skills needed, it's easy to see why people love to take paid online surveys for a little extra cash.
 In fact, you’ve probably seen ads for survey companies asking people to sign up and start earning.

 Here, we take a deep dive into one of the more popular online survey platforms – Survey Junkie – to find out if it’s worth your time.
 We also offer some alternatives and explain why Whop should be your first (and only) port-of-call when it comes to making money online.